Locations of visitors to this page

 Indeed, "... the Red Cross, which was called in to assist the wounded and civilians, found no evidence of a massacre.
 In fact, even the most recent review of the evidence (July 1999), by Arab scholars at Beir-Zayyit university in Ramallah, indicates that there was no massacre, but rather a military conflict in which civilians were killed in the crossfire."50

 The success of an assault against a strategically valuable target can be measured by the improvement in circumstance afterward.
 It can be validated as having been necessary the same way.
 The next question is, after Deir Yassin was attacked and neutralized, was there any tangible gain?
 Remember that prior to the attack, Jewish convoys were being hammered by Arab fire and largely prevented from reaching Jerusalem to alleviate the civilian population.
 The very next day after the assault, "the situation improved somewhat for the beleaguered Jewish inhabitants of Jerusalem.
 A convoy of 131 vehicles carrying five hundred tons of food finally reached the city from Tel Aviv.
-Two days later, 250 trucks – out of 280 that began the journey – made it through with an additional one thousand tons of supplies, including flour, sugar, milk, fruit, and vegetables.”42 Most people would probably agree if 100,000 people are at risk of starving to death, something should be done to secure the way to rescue them.
+Two days later, 250 trucks – out of 280 that began the journey – made it through with an additional one thousand tons of supplies, including flour, sugar, milk, fruit, and vegetables.”42 Decency would agree that if 100,000 people are at risk of starving to death, something should be done to secure the way to rescue them.

-Some claim the battle of Deir Yassin was unnecessary and the Jews only attacked because they were busy with their attempts to empty the land of Arabs through fear.
+Some claim the battle of Deir Yassin was unnecessary and the Jews only attacked because they were attempting to empty the land of Arabs.
 Hence, they went out of their way to fight.
 The evidence presented above already refutes this allegation for the most part, but if any doubt remains, the issue of Latrun must be considered.
 Latrun had an elevated position above the road connecting Tel Aviv with Jerusalem just as Deir Yassin was.
 The Arabs were in control of Latrun and were using it to attack Jewish convoys attempting to re-supply Jerusalem just as was happening at Deir Yassin.
 A plan was in the making to take Latrun from the Arabs.
 However, a bypass road was discovered that allowed the Jewish convoys to travel to the south of Latrun, out of range of their weapons, which was named “Burma Road”.
 When Yitzhak Rabin informed Ben-Gurion they would be using this road in place of attacking Latrun, Ben-Gurion was furious.
 Demanding to know why he wasn’t informed of this change, Rabin replied: “I don’t know.
 I have been charged with submitting this proposal on behalf of Allon and Stone.
 Latrun is not sacred.
 The purpose of taking it is to safeguard our link with Jerusalem.
 If that purpose can be gained by other means, why must we shed blood over Latrun?”43

 This information is not intended to sweep any unnecessary killings under the rug or suggest that Jews are incapable of killing out of aggravation or anger.
 There is some testimony by soldiers who participated in the battle of Deir Yassin who claimed such a thing did happen, though there is no idea how many people may have been killed purely out of anger.
 In fact Hazem Nusseibeh cited above debunking the lie of rape in the village also said the Irgun lined up 14 villagers and shot them after the major fighting died down.
 Considering the ferocity of the fighting and a total dead of 110, to say these killings were very many would be a giant stab in the dark.
 More likely, the situation described by a LEHI fighter was closer to the truth as he admits, "It was impossible to attack the enemy without hurting their families, it was difficult.
 It was painful and I'm sorry we had to do it, but we had no choice."44

-"... the Iraqis had disguised themselves as women -- it is easy to hide weapons beneath the flowing robes of the burqa -- and had hidden themselves among women and children in the village.
+Another illustrative account describes how "the Iraqis had disguised themselves as women -- it is easy to hide weapons beneath the flowing robes of the burqa -- and had hidden themselves among women and children in the village.
 So, when the Irgun fighters entered, they encountered fire from 'women'! ...
 Then, while they were in a group, still dressed as women, having surrendered and agreed to be taken prisoner, some of the Iraqis opened fire again with weapons concealed beneath their women's clothing.
 Irgun fighters were caught off guard, more were killed, and others opened fire into the group.
 Iraqis who had indeed surrendered were killed along with those who had only pretended to surrender and had then opened fire."49

 "A total of 170 English-language history books which refer to the battle of Deir Yassin were analyzed for this study.
 Only 8 of the 170 raised serious doubts as to whether or not there had been a massacre.
 Of the 162 books which stated definitively that a massacre had occurred, 94 of them --58%-- gave no source whatsoever for their accusation, and an additional 38 -- 23.4%-- cited only secondary sources for the massacre claim.
 In other words, a total of 81.4% of the authors claiming a massacre did so without undertaking any original research to substantiate their claim."48